Food and stress are related!! Have you heard about the term stress eating?

-However, when this stress becomes unbearable, we seek comfort in different things – most important of that being food.
+However, when this stress becomes unbearable, we seek comfort in different things – the most important of that being food.
 Suddenly hogging the food, especially sweets seems an attractive option.
-Stress levels increase cortisol levels which in turn causes increase in food cravings, as per study by researchers at San Francisco Medical centre.
-But we need to understand the basic difference between gobbling food for comfort purposes and eating right kind of comfort food.
+Stress levels increase cortisol levels which in turn causes an increase in food cravings, as per a study by researchers at the San Francisco Medical center.
+But we need to understand the basic difference between gobbling food for comfort purposes and eating the right kind of comfort food.
 Sometimes more we eat, the worse our mood gets.
 This cortisol also triggers an enzyme leading to an increase in visceral fat levels and in turn in obesity.
-So it is essential that we understand what kind of foods to eat to have calming effect on our stress levels.
+So it is essential that we understand what kind of foods to eat to have a calming effect on our stress levels.

 Foods good for managing stress

 Ensure that you include these foods in your diet to help you manage your stress levels –